 Transport Scotland have produced guidance to assist the public to travel safely during the coronavirus (COVID-19) pandemic.
 It is important that the latest version is read.

-To avoid unnecessary work-related travel and keep people safe when they do need to travel between locations:
+The advice is to avoid unnecessary work-related travel with an emphasis on keeping people safe when they do need to travel between locations:

 - minimise non-essential travel – consider remote options first